aw-audio-dj/booking_service_client/readme.md

 ```bash
 npm install
 ```
-* Start the DEV Server which will run in Port 4211 via
+* Start the DEV Server which will run on Port 4211 via
 ```bash
 npm run start2
 ```